 - Destination port: port 80 (Update service port)

 Because you have configured this subnet for NAT and the associated

 192.0.2.50, this flow is translated to:

 - Source port: 34022 (NAT port - one of the ports allocated to this instance)

 - Destination Port: 80 (Update service port)

 The flow is then sent to the Internet after the translation.
-When the response comes back, it has the following characteristics:
+The response has the following characteristics: